 POLICY 7: CLIENT FOLLOW-UP

 7.1 Individual Practicum Teams are responsible for deciding if follow-up is necessary, and for determining procedures for the follow-up of individual cases.
 Supervisors are aware that practica may terminate before follow-up has been completed, and make arrangements accordingly.
 The responsibility for follow-up rests with the supervisor for the case.
-The Clinic does not generally provide individual throughout the summer (May 1st till August 31st) each yearroup services provided throughout parts of the summer
+The Clinic does not generally provide individual therapy throughout the summer (May 1st till August 31st) each year, however, group therapy services have been provided throughout parts of the summer since 2015 and are expected to continue.

 POLICY 8: CLINICAL RESEARCH ISSUES